kentezrabetita/kentezrabetita/README.md

 ## About me

-- 🧑🏻‍🎓 Student of life, learning new things everyday
+- 👨‍🎓 Student of life, learning new things everyday
-- 🔭 I’m currently working on my side projects
-- 🌱 I’m currently learning next.js, typescript, oauth, prisma, trpc
-- 🤝 I’m looking to collaborate on any web app projects
+- 🤝 I’m looking to collaborate on javascript based web app projects
-- ☁ I’m looking for help with all the things that I'm currently learning
+- ☁ I’m looking to help and do volunteer stuff as well
 - ⚡ I play dota, valorant, and some basketball

 ## Stack